-These questions have answers that the attorneys at Gendelman Law Group are here to answer.
-Whether your case involves multi-million dollar trust litigation or simply fighting for personal property of sentimental value, we are here to help you.
+These questions have answers.
+The attorneys at Gendelman Law Group are here to answer them for you.
+Whether your case involves a high-asset trust, or just the division of personal property of sentimental value, we are here to help you.

-Probate litigation is complicated and requires an attorney that has experience practicing in the probate courts.
-The attorneys at Gendelman Law Group are highly trained probate litigators, ready to help to bring you the closure that you need.
+Probate litigation is complicated and cumbersome and requires the assistance of an attorney who is familiar with the probate courts.
+The attorneys at Gendelman Law Group are trained probate litigators, ready to help.
 Call Gendelman Law group at (720) 213-0687 or contact our attorneys by clicking here.